Make CPS a place where social workers want to work

 They are trained to work with families to heal the whole family and strengthen communities.
 This perspective is better for families and taxpayers.

-Unlike students in other majors who work at Child Protective Services, social work students complete supervised field placements where they receive support and intense feedback about their performance.
-Each year, social work programs across Texas recruit students to complete field placements at Child Protective Services.
-Social work programs receive a small amount of federal funds to pay students’ tuition as long as they commit to working at Child Protective Services after they graduate.
+Unlike students in other majors who work at CPS, social work students complete supervised field placements where they receive support and intense feedback about their performance.
+Each year, social work programs recruit students to complete field placements at Texas CPS.
+Social work programs receive a small amount of federal funds to pay students’ tuition as long as they commit to working at CPS after they graduate.

-But sadly, many schools struggle to find students interested because of the reputation of Child Protective Services.
+But sadly, many schools struggle to find students interested because of the reputation of CPS.
 Why?
-Because Child Protective Services is not a place where social workers want to work.
+Because Texas CPS is not a place where social workers want to work.

 But what crushes good workers is the unsupportive and often hostile work environment.
 Many students have described a culture of fear where numbers are valued more than quality outcomes.

 Social workers are professionally trained to effectively deal with child maltreatment, substance use, mental health and family violence and are committed to addressing the impact of trauma on children.
-Social workers can handle the day-to-day work of Child Protective Services better than any other profession, but social workers at Child Protective Services are underpaid and devalued, and they have left the agency.
+Social workers can handle the day-to-day work of CPS better than any other profession, but social workers at CPS are underpaid and devalued, and they have left the agency.
 Social workers have been told they think and care too much, spending too much time with the families and not closing enough cases.

 The best step in improving the child protective workforce is to recruit and retain social workers.
 The social work profession began within the child welfare movement, and social workers are the most qualified for this challenging work.
 Make CPS a place social workers want to work, and the entire state benefits.